krayon/pinball-mpf-game-state_fair/docs/index.rst

 Welcome to State Fair Pinball!
 ==============================

-This repository is for the *State Fair Pinball* machine, a new machine currently being conceived by the people who are creating the `Mission Pinball Framework <http://missionpinball.org>`_ (MPF).
+This repository is for the *State Fair Pinball* (SFP) machine, a new machine currently being conceived by the people who are creating the `Mission Pinball Framework <http://missionpinball.org>`_ (MPF).